hzqst/MetaHookSv/docs/CaptionMod.md

 `cap_newchat` : To enable or disable Source2007 style VGUI2 chat dialog.

 `cap_lang` : Indicate current game lanuage.
 Any changes to this cvar acutally do nothing.
-Provide the capability of getting client's current game language by sending network message "svc_sendcvarvalue" or "svc_sendcvarvalue2" or reading userinfo "cap_lang".
+Provide the capability of getting client's current game language by sending network message "svc_sendcvarvalue" or "svc_sendcvarvalue2" or reading userinfo "cap_lang" from server.

+#### Console Vars (Subtitle System)

+`cap_enabled` : Set to 1 to display subtitles (if available).

+`cap_subtitle_prefix` : Set to 1 to display speaker's name before subtitle lines.

+`cap_subtitle_waitplay` : Set to 1 to wait for all previous lines from being displayed before playing next line.

+`cap_subtitle_antispam` : Set to 1 to prevent the subtitle from spamming.

+`cap_subtitle_fadein` : Fade-in duration for new subtitle lines.

+`cap_subtitle_fadeout` : Fade-out duration for retired subtitle lines.

+`cap_subtitle_holdtime` : Default hold duration for subtitle lines.

+`cap_subtitle_stimescale` : Scaling factor for "StartTime".

+`cap_subtitle_htimescale` : Scaling factor for "HoldTime".

 #### Launch Parameters